 The collections are planned to be held twice per year during recess breaks (see top of page for next scheduled collection date).
 Please complete the Electronic Waste Form to nominate items for collection a minimum 7 working days prior to the collection date to be included in the current electronic waste collection.

 What to do with items of UOW ewaste between the ewaste collections?

 Please consult with the staff in your area that manage UOW assets.
 They will provide you with advice on where to store those items until the next collection.
 If the items can’t be stored until the next collection, please contact the Environment Unit to discuss alternative options.
-Please be aware that your Faculty or Division may be required to contribute to the costs of disposal in between UOW electronic waste collections.
+Please be aware that your Faculty or Division may be required to contribute to the costs of disposal for some items and to organise removal inbetween Wollongong Campus electronic waste collections.